marklocklear/vagrant-rails/windows.md

 ## Step 3 - Download putty and create ppk key
 Go to http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html and download both putty.exe and puttygen.exe under the 'For Windows on Intel x86' section.
 Run puttygen.exe and click "Load".
 Browse to your .vagrant.d directory (probably in  c:\Users\joe).
 In the lower right hand corner choose "All Files(*.*)" from the drop down box.
 Now click the insecure_private_key file and choose "Open".
 Click "OK" at the PuTTYgen Notice.
 Now choose "Save private key".
-At the PuTTYgen warning message regarding a passphrase choose "Yes" and save the file as myKey.ppk in your .vagrant.d folder.
+You may get a PuTTYgen warning message regarding a passphrase.
+If so choose "Yes".
+Now save the file as myKey.ppk in your .vagrant.d folder.

 ## Step 4 - Project Setup